Doctor Who: Charity episodes and appearances

 Since the return of Doctor Who in 2005, the franchise has produced four original "mini-episodes" to support Children in Need.
 The first, which aired in November 2005, was an untitled seven-minute scene introducing David Tennant as the Tenth Doctor.
-It was followed in November 2007 by "Time Crash", a 7-minute scene that featured the Tenth Doctor meeting the Fifth Doctor, Peter Davison.
+It was followed in November 2007 by "Time Crash", a seven-minute scene that featured the Tenth Doctor meeting the Fifth Doctor (Peter Davison).
 Children in Need 2012 featured the mini-episode "The Great Detective".
 Children in Need 2023 featured the mini-episode "Destination: Skaro", which served as the introduction of David Tennant as the Fourteenth Doctor.

-A set of two mini-episodes, titled "Space" and "Time" respectively, were produced to support Comic Relief.
+A set of two mini-episodes, titled "Space" and "Time" respectively, was produced to support Comic Relief.
 They were aired during the Comic Relief 2011 event.
 During Children in Need 2011, an exclusively filmed segment showed the Doctor addressing the viewer, attempting to persuade them to purchase items of his clothing, which were going up for auction for Children in Need.
-In 2014, the Twelfth Doctor Peter Capaldi designed a Doctor Who-themed Paddington Bear statue, which was located at the Royal Observatory in Greenwich (one of 50 placed around London), which was auctioned to raise funds for the National Society for the Prevention of Cruelty to Children (NSPCC).
+In 2014, the Peter Capaldi, who played the Twelfth Doctor, designed a Doctor Who-themed Paddington Bear statue, which was located at the Royal Observatory in Greenwich (one of 50 placed around London), which was auctioned to raise funds for the National Society for the Prevention of Cruelty to Children (NSPCC).

+The TARDIS appeared in a pre-recorded sequence during the Opening Ceremony of the 2026 Commonwealth Games, piloted by Sir Chris Hoy and Greg McHugh, who commandeered it to transport King Charles III and Queen Camilla to the ceremony, leaving a bewildered Seventh Doctor to discover its absence.
+The TARDIS then materialised at various wrong locations around Scotland, including Loch Ness, The Kelpies and Edinburgh Castle, before finally arriving at Balmoral Castle to collect the King and Queen.
+The pre-recorded segment ended with the TARDIS "materialising" live on stage inside the OVO Hydro.
+In a moment described as "surreal", Sir Chris Hoy exited the TARDIS, followed by the King and Queen, who were met with cheers from the audience.
+The segment was released the same day on YouTube.